Howard has put HHM back on a successful path following Chuck’s death, but righting some past wrongs proves more challenging than he imagines.

-A veteran actor, Patrick Fabian has spent the bulk of his career in television, with recurring roles on Grey’s Anatomy, The Newsroom, Big Love, Code Black, Desperate Housewives, Veronica Mars, Joan of Arcadia, 24, and Providence.
-He’s also had guest star roles on numerous programs: Scandal, Castle, Lucifer, Agents of Shield, Criminal Minds, Elementary, Longmire, NCIS, Hot in Cleveland, Burn Notice, Bones, Friends, Will & Grace, The Mentalist, Pushing Daisies, and all of the CSI franchise.
+Fabian’s past television roles include recurring roles on Grey’s Anatomy, The Newsroom, Big Love, Code Black, Desperate Housewives, Veronica Mars, Joan of Arcadia, 24, and Providence; and guest starring roles on The Conners, Scandal, Castle, Lucifer, Agents of Shield, Criminal Minds, Elementary, Longmire, NCIS, Hot in Cleveland, Burn Notice, Bones, Friends, Will & Grace, The Mentalist, Pushing Daisies, and all of the CSI franchise.

 On the film side, Fabian is currently producing the comedy film Jess Plus None with writer and director Mandy Fabian, and will star in the upcoming romance Send It! which will both be released in 2020.
 Fabian starred as ‘the Exorcist’ in the low-budget horror film The Last Exorcism, which grossed over $70 million worldwide and garnered him Best Actor at the Sitges International Film Festival in Catalonia in 2010.
 Other film roles include Jimmy, Bad Ass, Must Love Dogs, My Eleventh, Underdog Kids, and the upcoming indies Eat!
 Brains!
 Love! and Driver X.